ISISComputingGroup/ibex_developers_manual/HLM-Web-Server---Apache---mod_wsgi-deployment-notes.md

 		Require all granted
 	</Directory>

-cmd run "C:\Apache24\bin\httpd.exe" and check that http://<instrument name>/ works.
+10. Run "C:\Apache24\bin\httpd.exe" and check that http://<instrument name>/ works.
-Apache logs can be found in "C:\Apache24\logs"
+Note: Apache logs can be found in "C:\Apache24\logs"

-Fix a Python bug that causes an error 500 every time a query is made to the database.
+11. Fix a Python bug that causes an error 500 every time a query is made to the database.
     Edit the __init__.py file in project-root\venv\Lib\site-packages\asgiref by adding the following:
 	# PATCH that fixes a Python Bug:
 	import sys
 	import asyncio